bookofproofs/bookofproofs.github.io/_sources/history/19th-century/filon.md

 **L N G Filon** was French-born English mathematician, best known for his work on classical mechanics and elasticity.

 ### Mathematical Profile (Excerpt):
-* Augustin Filon was born in Paris on 28 November 1841, the son the historian Charles Auguste Désiré Filon (1800-1875), and was educated at the École normale.
 * He taught at the lycées in Nice and Grenoble, and was a prolific author and theatre critic sometimes writing under the pseudonym Pierre Sandrié.
-* Madeleine Poirel was the daughter of Pierre Etienne Emile Poirel (born 1814) and Jeanne Marguerite Adelaide Tardieu (born 1817).
-* She made her debut on the Paris stage in April 1868 under the name Mlle Clary in the comedy Cent mille francs et ma fille Ⓣ(One hundred thousand francs and my daughter) by Julien Deschamps at the Théâtre Déjazet.
 * She appeared as Sparkeion in Thespis, or The Gods Grown Old, Gilbert and Sullivan's first collaboration, at the Gaiety Theatre in London, premièred on 26 December 1871.
-* Augustin Filon married Madeleine Poirel in or near Paris in 1875 (the banns were issued on 24 January 1875).
-* Their only child Louis Napoleon George Filon was born in Saint Cloud, a western suburb of Paris, on 22 November 1875.
-* We have to go back a little to understand how Filon, the subject of this biography, was brought up in England.
-* They joined their son Louis-Napoléon who, supported by Augustin Filon, had escaped to England in September 1870.
 * Augustin Filon suffered a severe illness in 1877 which left him almost completely blind.
 * In 1878 he settled permanently in England, living first at Margate.
 * He began Latin and Greek before he was six.
-* His own memories of this time were of regular Latin essays on Roman History and of walks with his father in which Latin was the only permitted language of conversation.
 * His ambition was to be a sailor.
 * He was always drawing pictures of boats at sea, and some good models of ships he made at this time are still in existence.
 * In 1888 Filon began his studies at Herne House School in Margate.
 * This boarding school for boys opened in 1881, founded by William Taylor Jones who was the headmaster.
-* The other teacher at the school was the headmaster's son Edward Taylor Jones.
 * At the time of the 1891 census, Filon is a 'scholar' at this school and is living at home in the Thanet district of Margate with his parents.
 * They have a general domestic servant, Grace Fanner.
 * Filon and his parents are French subjects at this time and only later does Filon become naturalised British.
 * While at Herne House School, Filon showed no interest in mathematics and when he entered University College, London in 1894 he started on the standard B.A. course.
 * He won the medal for Greek but he had quickly showed that he had an exceptional talent for mathematics and graduated in 1896 with honours in mathematics.
-* At University College, London, he was twice awarded the Mayer de Rothschild Scholarship for Pure Mathematics.
 * He also received the Ellen Watson Scholarship for Applied Mathematics, and the Malden Medal and Scholarship.
 * He was awarded an M.A. in 1898 with the Gold Medal.
 * He was taught by Karl Pearson who had been appointed as Goldsmid Professor of Applied Mathematics at University College in 1885.